 Williford says getting into a routine helps make deep cleaning less intimidating.
 Set a schedule for daily, weekly and monthly cleaning tasks.

-Daily tasks might include picking things up, cleaning kitchen surfaces, doing those dishes and cleaning the shower.
+Daily tasks might include picking things up, cleaning kitchen surfaces and doing those dishes.
 Weekly tasks might include cleaning the bathroom, dusting surfaces all over your home and washing sheets and towels.

 Nothing compares to the feeling of a squeaky clean home, Williford says.
 "When the kitchen's clean, it makes cooking that much easier.
 When the sheets have been washed, it makes getting to bed on time easier," she says.